geins-io/sdk-api-mgmt-javascript/README.md

 # Introduction

-JavaScript api-client Geins Management API
+Javascript ApiClient for Geins Managemet API

 Geins Management API is an RESTful api to power your applications who manages your geins services.
 Geins provides an easy-to-use and scalable solution for managing all aspects of an online store, from product listings and customer information to order processing and payment transactions.